MelSumner/domain-tracker/README.md

 - puffywhitecloud.com
   - When my husband was a small boy, he wrote a story about a puffy white cloud, and I imagined making a CSS-only version of a puffy white cloud floating across the screen and occasionally encountering pleasant things
 - rottentypematoes.com
-  - this was going to be a site where you could rate fonts
+  - this was going to be a site where you could rate fonts and also submit fonts to be rated
 - rss-tricks.com
   - this is ShopTalkShow's fault
 - shiftleftpodcast.dev